 - Where the fireplace is to be installed.
 See Sections 3 and 4. - The vent system configuration to be used.
-See Sections 5 and 6. - Gas supply piping.
-See Section 7. - Framing and finishing details.
-See Sections 3, 6 and 8. - Whether optional accessories-devices such as a fan, wall switch or remote control-are desired.
+See Sections 5 and 6. - Framing and finishing details.
+See Sections 3, 6 and 8. - Whether optional accessories are desired.
 See Section 12.